yoyo185644/camel/README.md

 pieces of data are read in each time for compression testing.
 If the size of the data set is less than 1000, we will not read it.
 The final experimental result is an average calculation of the compression of all data blocks.

 - Camel compressor test: org/urbcomp/startdb/compress/elf/doubleprecision/TestCamel.java
+  Noted that: 1）Before running the program, the parameter DECIMAL_MAX_COUNT in Camel.java can be configured based on the dataset to control the number of decimal places to retain.
+              2）The maximum threshold for the difference in the integer part can also be adjusted according to the characteristics of the dataset.
+                It does not necessarily have to be 16 bits.
+For example, in the City-temp dataset, the temperature variation in the integer part does not exceed 100, so allocating 7 bits would                   also be sufficient.
 - Camel Index building test: org/urbcomp/startdb/compress/elf/doubleprecision/TestCamelTree.java

 ### Prerequisites for testing